-Chip Design Prof. Dr. Stephan Held Summer Term 2017 Philipp Ochsendorf, M. Sc.
+Chip Design Prof. Dr. Jens Vygen Summer Term 2023 Martin Drees, M. Sc.

 The program must be written in C or C++ and must compile and run on Linux.
-You are allowed to use any C++ standard including C++14.
+You are allowed to use any any ISO C or C++ standard including C++20.
 You can use any tool available in the standard library.
-Your program must compile with either Clang (any version $\geq 3.4.2$) or Gcc (version $\geq 4.8.3$) with -Wall -Wextra -Wpedantic -Werror and cannot link to any external library.
+Your program must compile with either Clang (any version $\geq 3.4.2$ ) or Gcc (version $\geq 4.8.3$ ) with -Wall -Wextra -Wpedantic -Werror and cannot link to any external library except the standard library.

-Your program shall check for correct input and return with exit code 1 if this is not the case.
-In particular, you should detect unreadable instance files and instance files in a wrong format.
-The program has to achieve the theoretical running time of $\mathcal{O}((n!)^2 \cdot n^2)$.
+The program has to achieve the theoretical running time of $\mathcal{O}((n!)^2 \cdot n^2)$ .
 To achieve the maximum score, your program must not leak any memory and must be well documented.
+Bonus points will be rewarded for beautiful implementations and effective speedup techniques.